Damon-Vogel-SCCC/Cyber-Links/readme.md

 [Black Hat](https://www.blackhat.com/) - Black Hat Briefings and Trainings are driven by the needs of the global security community, striving to bring together the best minds in the industry.

-[Passed Hacker Conferences @ archive.org](https://archive.org/details/hackercons) - This is a listing of all of the hacker conferences that are avaialab
+[Past Hacker Conferences @ archive.org](https://archive.org/details/hackercons) - This is a listing of all of the hacker conferences that are avaialab

 ## Forums